10 predictions for the 2019 Phillies season

 What follows is 10 predictions for the Phillies in 2019:

-3. Aaron Nola will continue to be one of the National League’s top pitchers.
+3 Aaron Nola will continue to be one of the National League’s top pitchers.
 But he won’t be as lucky.
 Nola was 17-6 with a 2.37 ERA last season.
-Put him down for a 13-12 mark with 3.01 ERA this season.
+Put him down for a 13-12 record with a 3.01 ERA this season.